maryash/maryash.github.io/235/projects/project_02.md

 arr2 == {1, 2}			             //capacity == 2
 ```
 ## Task 1
 Modify the `DynamicArray.cpp` file to implement the following methods.
 I highly suggest that you complete them in the presented order.
-The prototypes have already been written for you.
+The prototypes below have already been written for you:

 ### i)
 ```